modernuo/ModernUO/README.md

 zlib is required for certain functionality.
 Windows zlib builds are packaged with releases and can also be obtained separately here: https://github.com/msturgill/zlib/releases/tag/v1.2.8

+RunUO supports Intel's hardware random number generator (Secure Key, Bull Mountain, rdrand, etc).
+If rdrand32.dll/rdrand64.dll are present in the base directory and the hardware supports that functionality, it will be used automatically.
+You can find those libraries here: https://github.com/msturgill/rdrand/releases/tag/v1.0

-Latest Razor builds can be found at https://bitbucket.org/msturgill/razor-releases/downloads
+Latest Razor builds can be found at https://github.com/msturgill/razor/releases

 Latest UOSteam builds (previously AssistUO) can be found at http://uosteam.com